Our Members

 Dr Cathrina Edwards

-Dr Edwards is a Career-Track Group Leader at the Quadram Institute Biosciences (QIB) leading a research group within the Food, Innovation and Health programme in Norwich, UK.
+Dr Edwards is a Group Leader at the Quadram Institute Biosciences (QIB) leading a research group within the Food, Microbiome and Health programme in Norwich, UK.
 She also has a PhD in Nutritional Sciences from King’s College London.

 Professor George Bassel